jacobalmon/Just4Flights/Team/Git Info.md

 If you have questions let me know. - Jacob

-I would like to have a meeting sometime after the Proposal to get y'all familiar.
+I would like to have a meeting sometime after the Proposal to get y'all familiar with git.